Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Google Map

-- 🏠 Apartments – Browse Top Rentals in Berkeley Marina
+🏠 Apartments – Browse Top Rentals in Berkeley Marina

-- 🍽️ Where to Eat – Fogo de Chão Brazilian Steakhouse ($$$), Skates on the Bay ($$$), Oceanview Diner ($$)
+🍽️ Where to Eat – Skates on the Bay ($$$), Zut!
+On Fourth ($$), Oceanview Diner ($$)

 Berkeley Hills

-👉 Best Area For Hiking | ✨ Best Berkeley Hills Hotels: Cottage in Albany • SenS Hotel • Nash Hotel
+👉 Best Area For Hiking | ✨ Best Berkeley Hills Hotels: Peaceful Berkeley Hills Studio • Fully Equipped Studio • Mid-Century Modern Gem

 Berkeley Hills is removed from most of the hustle and bustle of other busy neighborhoods and provides residents with a sense of peace and quiet.
-Stay in this neighborhood if you prioritize a good night’s rest over sightseeing and nightlife.
+Stay in this neighborhood if you prefer a good night’s rest over sightseeing and nightlife.

-👉 Pro Tip: The Berkeley Hills neighborhood is the perfect place to go bird watching and spotting other wildlife.
-Make sure to bring your binoculars on your hike for the chance to catch native California wildlife.
+Tilden Regional Park is the best place to go hiking around this area.
+These trails are suited for individuals of all fitness levels.
+Parks like Indian Rock and Cragmont Rock are very popular for outdoor bouldering.
+The neighborhood is also perfect for bird watching and spotting wildlife.
+Make sure to bring your binoculars on your hike for the chance to spot native California wildlife.

 Pros of Staying in Berkeley Hills Neighborhood: